FIGLAB/Sozu/README.md

-# Sozu
-Open Source for Sozu: Self-Powered Radio Tags for Building-Scale Activity Sensing (to appear at [UIST 2019](http://uist.acm.org/uist2019/))
+# Sozu: Self-Powered Radio Tags for Building-Scale Activity Sensing

-## About
+### About
 Sozu a low-cost sensing system that can detect a wide range of events wirelessly, through walls and without line of sight, at whole-building scale.
-Instead of using batteries, Sozu tags convert energy from activities that they sense into RF broadcasts, acting like miniature self-powered radio stations.
+Instead of using batteries, Sozu tags convert energy from activities that they sense into RF broadcasts, acting like miniature self-powered radio stations. (to appear at [UIST 2019](http://uist.acm.org/uist2019/))

-[Youtube Video]
+[Youtube video]
 [Paper]
 [Citation format]